Directions, Maps, Parking & Transportation

 “All Decal” facilities (meaning anybody with a valid UF decal may park) are commonly referred to as “Park and Ride” due to the shuttle service running from these facilities to the core of campus.
 Visit the Regional Transit System website for campus bus routes and scheduling information.

 Visitors requiring parking accommodations at the Levin College of Law during hours of decal restriction (7:30 a.m. to 3:30 p.m., Monday through Friday, unless signage in the area indicates otherwise) must display a one-day parking decal from the rearview mirror.
-The one-day parking decal can be obtained in the Dean’s Suite, 264 Holland Hall (2nd floor), during regular business hours.
+The one-day parking decal can be obtained in the Welcome Center, 164 Holland Hall (ground floor off the courtyard), during regular business hours.
 In order to obtain a one-day parking decal, you must provide your vehicle license tag number.

 For more information go to UF Visitor Parking.